kazurayam/practice.expandtesting.com_dynamic-table/README.md

 See https://forum.katalon.com/t/how-handle-a-dynamic-webtable-in-katalon-studio-what-are-the-ways-we-can-access-the-table/177118/

-The original poster wanted to scrape data from a table in the HTML of https://practice.expandtesting.com/dynamic-table'.
+The original poster wanted to scrape data out of a `<table>` in https://practice.expandtesting.com/dynamic-table'.
 In the table, columns and rows change their position upon page reload.

 ## TC1